 traces it's origin to July 1929 when David S. Stouffer opened a

 commercial photo studio.
-Within 10 years, the studio had
+Within 10 years, the studio had expanded to

-clients included, Studebaker, Bendix, and Miles Laboratories.
+Studebaker, Bendix, and Miles Laboratories.

-the innovator, Mr. Stouffer submitted color photographs of the
+Always the innovator, Mr. Stouffer submitted color photographs of the

-Indianapolis 500 to the Professional Photographers of America in
+Indianapolis 500 to the Professional Photographers of America in 1935

 designed and built the Paralt Photo Contact Printer and by 1938 was

 making the McIntire Printer.
-In the 1940's and 1950's his
+In the 1940's and 1950's his attention

-became involved in the development and production of control
+the development and production of control devices and instruments to

-minimize scrap material.
+improve quality, save labor and minimize scrap material.
 He held patents

 relating to photographic printers, photographic processors, timers, a

 press sheet scanner and densitometers.

 tradition continues into the 21st century in this closely-held American